- A figure of speech is a creative use of language to generate an effect, enhance an expression, or evoke an emotion.

 How are figures of speech used in writing?

 Figures of speech are used in every type of writing to achieve different effects.
 Which figure of speech you use depends on what effect you want to have on the reader.
-For example, if you want to create more vivid imagery, you might use simile, metaphor, or antithesis.
-If you want to give them a laugh, you might try using a pun.
+For example, you might use simile, metaphor, or antithesis to create more vivid imagery.
+If you want to add humor, you might try using a pun.